On the $t$-adic Littlewood Conjecture

 Given a tiling and a coding, another tiling can be generated by applying the coding to each of the tiles.
 Let $\Sigma$ and $\Delta$ be sets.
 Let $\tau$ be an $l$--coding from $\Sigma$ to $\Delta$, and let $T$ be any tiling over $\Sigma$.
 The image of $T$ under $\tau$ is the tiling over $\Delta$ denoted by $\tau(T)$ and defined as follows: for any integer vector $\bn$ in the domain of $T$,

 A tiling which is the image of a uniform substitution tiling under a $1$--coding is said to be an \emph{automatic tiling}.
-It can be shown that one does not alter the set of tilings one gets by allowing oneself the use of a coding as in Definition \ref{def:coding} instead of a $1$--coding (this can be proved, e.g., via \cite[Lemma 6.9.1]{AS03}).
+It can be shown that if $T$ is a uniform substitution and $\tau$ is any $l$--coding then $\tau(T)$ is automatic, i.e., there are a uniform substitution tiliing $T'$ and a $1$--coding $\tau'$ such that $\tau(T)=\tau'(T')$ (this can be proved, e.g., via \cite[Lemma 6.9.1]{AS03}).
 The reason for introducing Definition \ref{def:coding} is that it will enable the use of an efficient algorithm that detects automaticity.

 \begin{example} The doubly--infinite Paper--Folding sequence introduced in \S3.2 is well--known to be generated by the $2$--substitution $\psi$ and the $1$--coding $\rho$ defined in Figure \ref{[dragmorf]} below, applied to the $0$--prolongable and $1$--prolongable tiles $2$ and $0$, respectively (see \cite[Example 10.3.3]{AS03} for further details).
 With the previous notation, the Paper--Folding sequence is then $\rho\left(T_{(\psi,(2,0))}\right)$.